 Hopewell primarily served indigent people with advanced cases of tuberculosis.
 No wonder, then, that Kathryne Radebaugh, education secretary of the Hennepin County Tuberculosis Association, commented that patients regarded Hopewell Hospital with a “rather chill feeling” and saw it not as a place to go for cure but rather as a place to die.

 In 1923 the name was changed to Parkview Sanatorium to better define what type of institution it was.
 It closed the following year and most patients were transferred to the county sanatorium, Glen Lake at Oak Terrace.
-The buildings were eventually demolished and the land is now part of the regional park system.
+The building was used for several years as a non-tuberculosis public charity hospital.
+The structures were eventually demolished, and the land is now part of the regional park system.